Singapore-based Quadria Capital raises $595 mln fund for healthcare-focused deals

 "Countries in South and Southeast Asia are home to nearly a third of the world's population and shoulder almost half of the world's diseases burden.
 However, they receive just 5% of the global expenditure," Varma said.

-Quadria said Asia's healthcare market is expected to reach $4.2 trillion in the next five years, exceeding the current combined value of those in the U.S. and Europe and growing at an annual rate of 12% versus 5% globally.
+Quadria said Asia's healthcare market is expected to reach $4.2 trillion in the next five years, exceeding the current combined value of those in the United States and Europe and growing at an annual rate of 12% versus 5% globally.

-The firm's other investments include Indonesia's Soho Global Health, Malaysia's Lablink as well as India's Medica Synergie and Strand Life Sciences.
+The firm's other investments include Indonesia's Soho Global Health, Malaysia's Lablink and India's Medica Synergie and Strand Life Sciences.

 ((liz.lee@thomsonreuters.com; +60323338039;))